twosixlabs/armory-library/examples/src/armory/examples/image_classification/torchvision/README.md

 # torchvision sample evaluations

-This curated dataset exists to allow armory to compare multiple, different models for comparative analysis.
+This curated dataset exists to allow armory to evaluate multiple, different models for comparative analysis.

 The dataset is a subset of the [ImageNet](http://www.image-net.org/) dataset,